Another tutorial Lizzy, really? I’d say: why not! 😉 Let’s talk about how to make miniature food today!

 – different kinds of needles and pins (to create a crumb effect in bread and cakes)

 During the years, you will get ‘the eye’ for collecting things from trash or everyday items that can help you to shape and texture miniature food.
-Like for example with my first bread that I made, if I remember correctly, I used sandpaper.
+Like for example with the first bread that I made, if I remember correctly, I used sandpaper.

 A List Of Tips.